ekzhang/graphics-workshop/README.md

 For 3D projects, the main `<canvas>` element has an event listener for mouse and touch events, which should allow you to move the camera by clicking and dragging.
 Data is passed in through the appropriate uniform variables.

-When you're done with the workshop, each project should render without errors or visual artifacts, and the results should be convincing.
+When you're done with the workshop, each project should render without errors or visual artifacts, and the outputs should be interesting.

 <br>